Balsalazide use while Breastfeeding

 Summary of Use during Lactation

 Although no information exists on the excretion of balsalazide into breastmilk, it is metabolized to the active drug mesalamine.
 A few cases of diarrhea have been reported in infants exposed to mesalamine, although the rate is not high.
-European experts consider mesalamine derivatives to be safe during breastfeeding.
+Most experts consider mesalamine derivatives to be safe during breastfeeding.
 If balsalazide is required by the mother, it is not a reason to discontinue breastfeeding, but observe breastfed infants for diarrhea.

 Balsalazide is a prodrug that liberates the active drug, mesalamine (5-aminosalicylic acid; 5-ASA), in the gastrointestinal tract.
 Mesalamine is metabolized to N-acetyl-5-ASA which is inactive in treating inflammatory bowel disease, but its possible effects on the breastfed infant are unknown.